ryboselm/Clock-Game/README.md

 ```

 You can change the random seed, number of constraints per player and timeout by changing the values inside constants.py.

+The final result and log files should look as shown in the file "Result_example.png".